 Us: We like visuals that are easy on the eyes.
 With color coding, easy-to-follow workflow mapping, and clear pathways, our visual workflow builder makes organizing customer journeys as easy as if you were drawing it out on a whiteboard.
 Add and adjust rules, tags, goals, and other workflow features without ever losing your way.
 This is one builder you’ll wish could organize your sock drawer.

 And don’t forget about Drip’s visual email builder that lets you build beautiful image-driven emails without the hassle of touching any code or pasting any HTML.

 ConvertKit: ConvertKit’s visual automation builder lets you build custom paths by connecting events, actions, and conditions.
 Color-coded cards contain text that shows how many people have completed each step, so that you can see how your content is performing and how people are interacting with it.
 Its seamless content editing is also a nice feature because it lets you edit a form or sequence without having to open multiple tabs.

 ConvertKit’s email design options are limited with only three templates to choose from.
 And if you’re looking to add fields, you’re going to have to play around with HTML code.

-Winner: While both platforms have visual builders that are easy to follow and understand, Drip pulls out ahead with its sheer number of pre-made visual workflows that are already built for your business goals.
+Winner: While both platforms have visual builders that are easy to follow and understand, Drip pulls out ahead for its sheer number of pre-made visual workflows that are already built for your business goals.
 Drip also scores top-notch points for its visual email builder that allows for creative and eye-catching emails that are sure to wow people.